ChrisMM/tikibase/README.md

 ### configuration

-Create a file **tikibase.yml** in your Tikibase directory to configure this tool.
+Update the file **tikibase.yml** in your Tikibase directory to configure this tool.
 Here is the default configuration:

 ```yml